apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

 ## Specify an image registry during upgrading KubeBlocks

 Starting from v0.9.0, one of KubeBlocks' image registries has changed.
 Specifically, the registry prefix for one of the repositories has been updated from `infracreate-registry` to `apecloud-registry`.
-It’s important to note that other image registries remain unaffected.
-Users who installed KubeBlocks prior to v0.9.0 are recommended to check their current registry configuration and update it during the upgrade if necessary.
+Other image registries remain unaffected.
+If you installed KubeBlocks before v0.9.0, check and update your image registry configuration during the upgrade.

 1. Check the image registry of KubeBlocks.